quarter-on-causality/quarter-on-causality.github.io/_pages/home_practice.md

           </div>
           <div id="bh-bio" class="panel-collapse collapse in"><div class="panel-body">
             <p class="speaker-bio">
-            Benjamin Heymann is a senior researcher at Criteo working on incrementality and attribution game theory and control.
-He did a PhD at Ecole Polytechnique, supervised by J. Frédéric Bonnans.
+            Benjamin Heymann is a Staff Research Scientist at Criteo, with interests in game theory, reinforcement learning and causal methods.
+His work is motivated by applications for recommender systems and marketplace design.
             <br/>
             Michel De Lara is a French applied mathematician, trained in stochastic processes and in control theory.
 After graduating as an engineer at Ecole Polytechnique and at Ecole Nationale des Ponts et Chaussees (ENPC), he took a research position there.
 He started his career in the environment research center of ENPC, while working part time at the French ministry of the Environment.
 He is now in position at the mathematics research center, Cermics, where he belongs to the Optimization team.
 There, he addresses both theoretical questions as well as different applications of mathematics, and publishes papers in such diverse fields as biology, economics, energy and mathematics.
 In his current research, Michel De Lara addresses the handling of information in game theory, generalized convexity and multistage stochastic optimization.
 Regarding applications, aside biodiversity management, he focuses on the management of energies, in a context of fast changes in the energy system.</p>
           </div></div>